Amadeus Air Bookings Increase 2.8Pc Yoy

 Amadeus said part of that stemmed from a "very online large travel agency," which it cited in the previous quarter's earnings report but has not publicly identified, that has established direct connects with some large North American carriers.

-Amadeus said bookings in the first quarter also were affected by the timing of Ramadan and Easter, which were largely in the first quarter this year as opposed to last year, when they largely were in the second quarter.
+Bookings in the first quarter also were affected by the timing of Ramadan and Easter, which were largely in the first quarter this year as opposed to last year.

-Excluding those effects, Amadeus estimated its air bookings growth for the quarter was 8 per cent year on year.
-As it is still a far cry from the nearly 33 per cent growth levels seen in the first quarter of 2023, Amadeus said the industry is moving away from the "recovery curve" following the Covid-19 pandemic to a more normal growth pattern.
-The growth is in line with International Air Transport Association forecast, which projects 10 per cent year-on-year growth in global air traffic this year compared with 38 per cent year-on-year growth in 2023.

-Total revenue at Amadeus increased 14.1 per cent year on year during the quarter to EUR 1.5 billion.
-Air IT solutions revenue increased 17 percent to EUR 497 million. and hospitality and other solutions revenue increased 13.2 percent to EUR 234.9 million.

 Legal Disclaimer: